How to Use Google Ads Auction Insights: Defeat Your Competitors with Confidence

 Example 3: A lot of my competitors are bidding on my brand name – How do I respond?

-When competitors bid on your brand name in Google Ads, it’s crucial to respond strategically.
-Use your Auction insights data to assess how much business they could be gaining by targeting your brand name.
+When competitors bid on your brand name in Google Ads, it’s important to handle it strategically.
+Use your Auction insights data to gauge the potential business they could be drawing by targeting your brand name.

-Next, focus on ensuring your ads are actually optimised for your brand name and not another generic search term.
-Make sure your ad highlights unique selling points, promotions, and special offers.
+Then, focus on ensuring your ads are optimized specifically for your brand name and not for generic search terms.
+Ensure your ad highlights unique selling points, promotions, and special offers.

-If you are bidding on your own brand name, it should be set up as its own ‘brand campaign’.
-Defensive bidding on your own brand name may be necessary to maintain a top position in search results.
+If you’re bidding on your own brand name, it should be set up as its own ‘brand campaign’.
+Defensive bidding on your own brand name might be necessary to maintain a top position in search results.

 Consider setting the campaign goal to ‘impression share’.
-When bidding on your own brand name the goal is to spend as little as possible and appear near 100% of brand searchers.
+When bidding on your own brand name, the aim is to spend as little as possible and appear near 100% of brand searchers.

-You may then consider responding in like and bid on your ‘competitors’ brand names.
-Make an assessment of what competitors have the same target audience as you and whether your offering is worth choosing from a user’s point of view, over your competitors.
+You might also consider responding in kind and bidding on your ‘competitors’ brand names.
+Assess which competitors share the same target audience as you and whether your offering is preferable from a user’s perspective compared to your competitors.

 Example 4: I simply can’t increase my budget anymore!
 How else can I improve my ad performance over the competition?

-If increasing budgets isn’t an option, start by reviewing all your competitor’s Google Ads, ad copy, and unique value proposition (USPs).
-Try and understand how are they targeting their campaigns.ย
+If you can’t increase budgets, begin by examining your competitors’ Google Ads, ad copy, and unique value propositions (USPs).
+Try to understand their campaign targeting strategies.

-Then, focus on optimising your ad copy for relevance and appeal vs your competitor’s.
-Utilise all ad extensions available to provide information and stand out as much as possible.
-Improve your landing page experience to ensure the users that do land are likely to convert.
+Then, concentrate on enhancing your ad copy for relevance and attractiveness compared to your competitors’.
+Use all available ad extensions to offer information and stand out.
+Enhance your landing page experience to increase the likelihood of conversions for users who land on your page.

-Finally, consider refining your targeting parameters to reach a more qualified audience.
-Lastly, closely monitor and analyze performance metrics and auction Insights for ongoing refinement.
+Lastly, consider refining your targeting parameters to reach a more qualified audience.
+Continuously monitor and analyze performance metrics and auction insights for ongoing improvements.